-Digital assets—such as social media accounts, cryptocurrency, online banking, and digital photos—are now a significant part of many estates.
-Without proper planning, these assets can be lost forever after you pass away, leaving both sentimental and financial value inaccessible to your loved ones.
+Digital assets—ranging from social media profiles and cryptocurrency to online banking and treasured digital photos—are now a significant part of many estates.
+Yet, without proper planning, these assets can be lost forever after you pass away, leaving both sentimental and financial value inaccessible to your loved ones.
+The law in England and Wales is still catching up with the digital world, so it’s vital to take proactive steps to ensure your online legacy is protected.

 What are Digital Assets?

-Digital assets include a wide range of online property: social media accounts (like Facebook, Instagram, Twitter, LinkedIn), financial accounts (such as online banking, PayPal, and cryptocurrency wallets), digital media (photos, videos, music, e-books), domain names and online businesses, and even loyalty points like air miles or store rewards.
+Digital assets cover a broad spectrum of online property.
+This includes social media accounts (Facebook, Instagram, Twitter, LinkedIn), financial accounts (online banking, PayPal, cryptocurrency wallets), digital media (photos, videos, music, e-books), domain names, online businesses, and even loyalty points such as air miles or store rewards.
+Some assets, like cryptocurrency, can have significant financial value, while others, such as family photos, are irreplaceable for sentimental reasons.

 Legal Challenges

 Managing digital assets after death is not always straightforward.
-Many platforms prohibit account transfer under their terms of service, and passwords or encryption can make access difficult.
-Ownership rights over digital content are often unclear, and valuing digital assets for probate can be challenging.
+Many online platforms prohibit account transfer or sharing of login details under their terms of service, which can leave executors and families locked out.
+Passwords, two-factor authentication, and encryption can make access difficult or impossible.
+Ownership rights over digital content are often unclear—purchasing a digital book or song usually means you have a licence to use it, not true ownership.
+Valuing digital assets for probate can also be challenging, especially for volatile assets like cryptocurrency or unique items such as domain names.

 Planning Strategies